 It’s Better to Delay Than to Implode

 If after all these precautions, you realize that your product still won’t be “ready” by the deadline, then you need to make a decision: to push the release out further or to cut scope to ensure that at least something is released.
 Notice that I say “ready” in quotes, meaning that it’s up to you, along with your team, to determine what ready means.
 You can play with the scope and with the timelines, but I do not recommend playing with quality as a variable to meet a deadline.
-That’s how Product Management worst nightmares become a reality.
+That’s how Product Management’s worst nightmares become a reality.

 I’m not saying that delaying is easy, but it might be less expensive than pushing forward with a faulty product.
 To make these decisions/recommendations, it’s important to understand both the technical and business side of your company, so you can understand the impact even before you make the recommendation to your Executive team.

 A good example of managing a delay comes from Gran Turismo, the best-selling car racing game in history.
 The release of Version 5 was delayed for a couple of years due to “executive decisions” because they believed the game was not ready to meet expectations.
-In the meantime, the company release a “reduced” version called Prologue to keep the fans engaged while they worked on the final product.
+In the meantime, the company released a “reduced” version called Prologue to keep the fans engaged while they worked on the final product.

 The approach worked.
-Although Microsoft and others launched competing products during the wait period, the launch of Gran Turismo 5 was a huge success, in part due to the credibility they maintained with their audience and the fact that when the product came out, it truly delivered on its promise.
+Although Microsoft and others launched competing products during the waiting period, the launch of Gran Turismo 5 was a huge success, in part due to the credibility they maintained with their audience and the fact that when the product came out, it truly delivered on its promise.
 Not all companies have this luxury, but it’s worth considering whether there might be some middle ground.

 At the end of the day, it’s the Product Manager’s responsibility to bring the product to light.
-Failure to launch can be a disaster not only for your company, but also for your career as head of the product.
+Failure to launch can be a disaster not only for your company but also for your career as head of the product.
 Luckily, many of the risks can be mitigated with good planning, foresight, and great communication.

 If you enjoyed this article, please share it with others who might find it useful.
 Thank you!